Emerging Synergies in Causality and Deep Generative Models: A Survey: Conclusion

 \subsubsection{LLMs as Formal Reasoning}

 Diverging from the realms of empirical knowledge and natural language comprehension, \cite{jin2023can, jin2023cladder} focus on the capacity of LLMs for formal causal reasoning, an essential aspect of human cognitive processes.
 In contrast to extracting or interpreting pre-existing causal knowledge, formal causal reasoning entails generating logically sound causal inferences under varying conditions.
 To scrutinize LLMs' prowess in this specialized domain, the authors introduce two benchmark datasets, corr2cause\footnotemark[9] and cladder\footnotemark[10], designed to assess a wide range of causal reasoning skills, from basic associative understanding to advanced counterfactual analysis.
-They also present CAUSALCOT, a novel chain-of-thought prompting strategy, which markedly improves LLM performance on these benchmarks.
-Despite these advancements, the study underscores the limitations of LLMs in formal causal reasoning and sets the stage for future work aimed at enhancing their causal capabilities.
+They also present CAUSALCOT, a novel chain-of-thought prompting strategy, which markedly improves LLM performance on these benchmarks. { A related work \cite{tang2023towards} proposes CaCo-CoT, a chain-of-thought method aimed at enhancing knowledge-based reasoning in LLMs by improving causal consistency.
+Furthermore, another study \cite{ji2023benchmarking} focuses on enhancing the quality of code generated by LLMs.
+They achieve this by first constructing a causal graph to identify the causal relationships between prompts and the generated code and subsequently calibrating the input prompts effectively.} Despite these advancements, the study underscores the limitations of LLMs in formal causal reasoning and sets the stage for future work aimed at enhancing their causal capabilities.